-Both the PAN card as well as the Aadhaar card is unique identification cards that serve as proof of identity that are necessary for registration and verification purposes.
+Both the PAN card as well as the Aadhaar card is unique identification cards that serve as proof of identity that is necessary for registration and verification purposes.
 The Income Tax Department has in the recent past made various efforts and provided tools to link Aadhaar with PAN.

 Aadhaar has been made mandatory for applying for PAN with effect from July 1.
-The department, as per latest data, has linked over 2.62 crore Aadhaar numbers with its PAN database.
+The department, as per the latest data, has linked over 2.62 crore Aadhaar numbers with its PAN database.
 There are over 25 crore PAN numbers allotted, while Aadhaar has been allotted to about 115 crore people.

 Methods of linking PAN card to Aadhaar

-- Online – A facility available on the Income Tax Department’s e-filing website enables assessees with identical names given on Aadhaar and PAN as well as those with a minor mismatch to link the two identities.
+A facility available on the Income Tax Department’s e-filing website enables assessees with identical names given on Aadhaar and PAN as well as those with a minor mismatch to link the two identities.
 The steps to carry out this task through the portal is as follows –

-- In the e-filing website – https://incometaxindiaefiling.gov.in/ , click on the ‘Link Aadhaar’ option on the left hand side.
+- In the e-filing website – https://incometaxindiaefiling.gov.in/ , click on the ‘Link Aadhaar’ option on the left-hand side.

 - Enter your PAN, Aadhaar and name given on the Aadhaar Card.
 The name detail to be filled in this step is case sensitive.

-- Click on ‘Link Aadhaar’ button to proceed.
+- Click on the ‘Link Aadhaar’ button to proceed.
 An OTP or one-time-password will be sent to the mobile number registered with Aadhaar.

 - UIDPAN<12-digit Aadhaar><10-digit PAN>